 GRI was not qualified to render the services as a third party administrator ("TPA") that LAHC needed to be successful.
 Rather than decline taking on a job that was outside of its capabilities, GRI wrongly agreed to replace CGI and serve as TPA for LAHC.
 GRI's decision to serve as LAHC's TPA constitutes gross negligence, if not a conscious disregard for the best interests of LAHC, its members, providers, and creditors.
-But for GRI's gross negligence, most of LAHC's substantial, compensatory damages would have been avoided.
+But for GRI's gross negligence, most of LAHC's substantial, compensatory damages would have been avoided

 In or about July 2014, LAHC and GRI entered into an Administrative Services Agreement whereby GRI agreed to perform certain administrative and management services to LAHC in exchange for certain monetary compensation as set forth in the Administrative Services Agreement.
 The Administrative Services Agreement had an effective date of July 1, 2014.
 The Administrative Services Agreement was amended both in September 2014 and December 2014.
 A true and correct copy of the Administrative Services Agreement and all amendments and exhibits are collectively referred to as the "Agreement" and were attached and incorporated by reference in the original Petition for Damages as "Exhibit 2."
-A true and correct copy of the Delegation Agreement between LAHC and GRI effective August 20, 2014, was attached and incorporated by reference in the First Supplemental, Amending and Restated Petition For Damages as "Exhibit 2A."
+Attached hereto as "Exhibit 2A" is a true and correct copy of the Delegation Agreement between LAHC and GRI effective August 20, 2014.